 Between 1990 and 1994, Rajen was a journalist with Malaysian Business magazine, where he won both local and international awards for incisive business journalism.
-As the Malaysian winner of the Citibank Pan-Asia Business Journalism Award, he joined an elite team of other national winners from countries across Asia and Latin America, in 1994, for an extended seminar in New York's Columbia University, with working trips to the World Bank, the New York Federal Reserve Bank and Bill Clinton's White House.
+As the Malaysian winner of the Citibank Pan-Asia Business Journalism Award, he joined an elite team of other national winners from countries across Asia and Latin America for an extended 1994 two-week study trip to New York's Columbia University, with working visits to the World Bank, the New York Federal Reserve Bank and Bill Clinton's White House.

 After leaving Malaysian Business magazine in mid 1994 - for vastly more money, but sadly much less satisfaction! - he joined Standard Chartered Securities as an equities analyst.
 He left there in late 1995, and joined Smart Investor magazine, initially as its features editor in Singapore and then as the first editor of its fledgling Malaysian edition in 1996.

 Rajen wrote his first book, Your A-Z Guide to the Stock Market, in 1997.
-He then co-authored Financial Freedom - Your Guide to Lifetime Financial Planning with Edmond Cheah, Wong Boon Choy and Alex Sito, all of Public Mutual Bhd, in 1998.
+He then co-authored Financial Freedom - Your Guide to Lifetime Financial Planning with Edmond Cheah, Wong Boon Choy and Alex Sito, who back then in 1998 were all employed by Public Mutual Bhd.
 That book and its 2000 sequel Financial Freedom 2 - Through Malaysian Equities and Unit Trusts raised more than RM800,000 for numerous Malaysian charities.

-During the Financial Freedom writing hiatus of 1999, he co-wrote and edited the political bio The Sabahan - The Life and Death of Tun Fuad Stephens.
+Between the two Financial Freedom books, Rajen co-wrote and edited the political bio The Sabahan - The Life and Death of Tun Fuad Stephens in 1999.